MSA-Argentina/ansible-roles/README.md

 ```
 roles_path = /path/to/cloned_repo
 ```
-* Then you use any of these roles in your playbooks:
+* Finally, use any of these roles in your playbooks:
 ```
 ---
 - hosts: all